18F/uswds-jekyll/pages/training/free-online-training.md

 All federal USDA permanent and term employees should be able to access the AgLearn courses listed on this page by following the posted links.

 Non-federal USDA employees (contractors) do not have access to many of the courses in AgLearn, despite being able to login to AgLearn with their PIV card/eAuthentication.
-Contactors may be given access to AgLearn courses on a case-by-case basis, but it is not guaranteed, due to licensing restrictions.
+Contractors may be given access to AgLearn courses on a case-by-case basis, but it is not guaranteed, due to licensing restrictions.
 Please have your supervisor contact your Agency [AgLearn Point of Contact](https://usda.custhelp.com/app/answers/detail/a_id/1705/) and provide a justification stating how a particular training will help the researcher carry out the mission of the agency.

 For non-federal USDA employees, an exception to the above is AgLearn/LinkedIn Learning.
 Non-federal USDA employees may be able to access AgLearn/LinkedIn Learning using the following steps:
 1. Go to aglearn.usda.gov but DO NOT LOG IN